Singular equivalences to locally coherent hearts of commutative noetherian rings: Krause's recollement for locally coherent Grothendieck categories

 in $\D^b(\Gcal)$.
 Notice that soft truncations commute naturally with the component functors $(-)_i$, and we have triangles in $\D^b(\Gcal)$

-Then there is following commutative diagram, in which the horizontal maps are induced by the two triangles above and the vertical ones are the natural maps (we write $(A,B):=\Hom_{\D(\Gcal)}(A,B)$, to lighten the notation):
+There is the following commutative diagram, in which the horizontal maps are induced by the two triangles above and the vertical ones are the natural maps (we write $(A,B):=\Hom_{\D(\Gcal)}(A,B)$, to lighten the notation):

 Then the induction step follows directly by Five lemma, as both the coherent diagrams $\tau^{>n} \Ycal$ and $\tau^{\leq n}\Ycal$ are subject to the induction hypothesis for $k-1$. \end{proof}